dlmogft/lab-5-word-server-danim/README.md

   - Run mvn spring-boot:run -Dspring.profiles.active=adjective
   - Run mvn spring-boot:run -Dspring.profiles.active=noun
   - Run mvn spring-boot:run -Dspring.profiles.active=cold-noun
-- Start the class annotated with @SpringBootApplication in this repo.
-Check that the 6 application are started in the "Application" section.
+- Check in http://localhost:8010 (Eureka server) that the 6 application are started in the "Application" section.
 There should be two for NOUN and one for each other SUBJECT, VERB, ARTICLE and ADJECTIVE

 # Dependencies